Course Catalog: American Studies Courses

 Coming to America

 Places immigrant narratives into the broader context of immigration policies that shaped immigrant communities.
 Analyzes current rise in hate crimes and growing anti-immigrant sentiment.
 Topics include how immigration policies have been influenced by economic interests, demand for labor, war, colonization, nativism, and xenophobia.
 Uses oral histories, poetry, and multi-media resources.
-General Education: Fulfills Upper Level Writing, Perspectives on Diversity, AND Historical Perspectives.
-For students entering prior to September, 2010: US History, Civilization, Culture Multicultural requirement.
+General Education: Upper Level Writing, Perspectives on Diversity, AND Historical Perspectives.
 Intermediate.

 Anthropology of American Men

 Examines the social and cultural construction of masculinity in the United States using the theories and methods of Anthropology.
-Topics include race, class, ethnicity, and religion; popular images of American men (e.g., movies, magazines, sports, jokes); relationship of US manhood to sexuality, war, and women.
+Topics include race, class, ethnicity, and religion; popular images of American men (e.g., movies, magazines, sports, jokes); relation-ship of US manhood to sexuality, war, and women.
 Some comparison to other cultures.
-General Education: Perspectives on Diversity, Self & Society or Historical Perspectives.
+General Education: Perspectives on Diversity, Self and Society or Historical Perspectives.
 Intermediate.

 Gender and Politics

 Explores how gender influences and shapes political campaigns, ideologies and candidates.
 Sets gender within the wider historical framework of America as a multicultural society.
 Examines role of women change agents in American politics such as Eleanor Roosevelt and Hilary Rodham Clinton.
 Topics include abortion, affirmative action, gay marriage and civil rights.
-General Education: Self and Society OR Ethics and Society Justice.
+General Education: Self and Society or Ethics and Social Justice.

 Race in America

 Analyzes history and meaning of race in America.
 Interdisciplinary, including fiction, philosophy, historic documents, laws, and popular culture.
 Focus on Native American, African American, Asian American, and Latino experiences.
-Topics include Indian removal policies, slavery, creation of "whiteness," eugenics, immigration exclusion laws, 1960s civil rights movements, and contemporary meanings of race.
-General Education: Perspectives on Diversity and Upper Level Writing (after ENG 121). also Ethics and Social Justice or Historical Perspectives.
+Topics include Indian removal policies, slavery, creation of “whiteness,” eugenics, immigration exclusion laws, 1960s civil rights movements, and con-temporary meanings of race.
+General Education: Perspectives on Diversity and Upper Level Writing (after ENG 121) and Ethics and Social Justice or Historical Perspectives.
 Intermediate.

 Religion in America